gbv/fuseki.deb/README.md

 Database files in `/var/lib/fuseki` must be removed manually.

+You may further want to add `/opt/fuseki/bin` to your `$PATH` to facilitate use of client scripts.

 ## Configuration

 Startup options can be configured in `/etc/systemd/system/fuseki.service`.
 In particular this includes: